kunhwiko/concepts/networks.md

   1) uses a public and private key and is slower
   2) anyone can encrypt with public key, only private key can decrypt messages

-HTTPS : HTTP over TLS
+HTTPS: HTTP over TLS
-Transport Layer Security (TLS) : security protocol for secure communication
+Transport Layer Security (TLS): security protocol for secure communication

-TLS Handshake : process to establish a secure connection between clients and server Step 1)
+TLS Handshake: process to establish a secure connection between clients and server Step 1)
     1) Client sends "client hello"
     2) Server responds with "server hello" + SSL certificate containing the public key